cerbos/tutorial/src/04-calling-cerbos/README.md

 }
 ```

-You can find the Swagger defintion of the Cerbos API via going to the root of the Cerbos instance - for examle [http://localhost:3592](http://localhost:3592) if running on the default port.
+You can find the Swagger definition of the Cerbos API via going to the root of the Cerbos instance - for example [http://localhost:3592](http://localhost:3592) if running on the default port.

 # Conclusion